okyeron/OMX-27/Docs.md

 * Control Page:

-This page will let you navigate the M8 using the keys on the OMX instead of the keys on the M8.
+This page lets you navigate the M8 using the keys on the device instead of the keys on the M8.

 Top Key 1 and Bottoms Keys 1-3: These correspond to the directional arrow keys.